Schlauer-Hax/homebridge-iobroker/README.md

    [the instructions](https://github.com/homebridge/homebridge/wiki).
 1. Install this plugin using
-   [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x), or by running `npm install -g homebridge-shelly.`
+   [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x), or by running `npm install -g homebridge-iobroker2`.
 1. Install and configure the [simple-api](https://github.com/ioBroker/ioBroker.simple-api) on your running iobroker server.